maheshsoundar/DeepAutoCompleteDigits/README.md

 Note: Please run the reuirements.txt with pip install -r requirements.txt from the folder.
 Then attemp to run the notebook.

 Dataset used is also available in the repository and taken from https://www.kaggle.com/oddrationale/mnist-in-csv

+DeepAutoCOmpleteDigits.rar contains the train(mnist_train.csv) and test(mnist_test.csv) files.
+Please unpack it and store in the same folder before running notebook.